abdza/cookiecutter-flask/README.rst

 0.10.0 (29/06/2016)
 *******************

-- Changed deployment from using guicorn to using uwsgi
+- Changed deployment from using gunicorn to using uwsgi
 - Added default file settings for ubuntu nginx deployment

 0.9.0 (03/06/2016)